codeforcauseorg/pledge/README.md

 ## Steps to take the pledge

 1. Create new file under **pledge/src/data/contributors/** with name [your-username].json
-2. Add this json content and edit it with your details
+2. Add this json content and edit it with your information

 ```
 {